Compass

 Why are you developing on this green belt site?

-At the moment this site is private land that offers little to the local area and we believe there is an opportunity to transform it into a place that would offer a significant amount for benefit for the borough.
+At the moment this site is private land that offers little to the local area and we believe there is an opportunity to transform it into a place that would offer a significant amount of benefit for the borough.
 Our masterplan would deliver up to 700 new homes, including 50% affordable, at a time when they are desperately needed.
-We are proposing a mix of property types and sizes – from 1-bedroom apartments to 5-bedroom houses – which will also include homes that are accessible and adaptable, to meet a diverse range of needs.
+We are proposing a mix of property types and sizes – from 1-bedroom apartments to 5-bedroom houses – which will also include homes that are wheelchair accessible and adaptable, to meet a diverse range of needs.

 To help support this growing community we are also proposing a range of new facilities and amenities, including land for a primary school, a care home, new shops and a community centre, which could include a health and wellbeing hub.
 These would offer a new walkable convenience for resident where currently there is little.

 We have designed the masterplan to unlock a significant amount of new green space for the area and have focused a large proportion of the homes within the south of the site where they will sit as a natural sustainable extension to the existing built area in Bushey.
-This means that around 50% of the site would be public open space, which includes 18-hectares of historic parkland that would become Bushey’s largest Community Park, opening up, and enhancing this part of the Green Belt for public use for the first time.
+This means that around 50% of the site would be open space, which includes 15-hectares of historic parkland that would become Bushey’s largest Community Park, opening up, and enhancing this part of the Green Belt for public use for the first time.
 It would also include a Local Wildlife Site that would protect and enhance this part of the site and create a place where people can observe and enjoy local nature.
 Connecting these two spaces would be a green link that would offer activities for all ages including a new playground for young children and areas for outdoor games like table tennis or chess as well as a village green that could host community events such as local markets and craft fairs.

 There would also be significant improvements to the two Public Rights of Way to make them safer and more welcoming to travel through as well as new walk and cycle routes through the site that would connect to the existing Active Travel Network.
 Investments would also be made in local bus services, roads and pavements – better connecting Bushey and making it easier to travel around.